transformationflow/transformationflow.github.io/docs/index.md

 - **Simplicity** - helping people achieve complex outcomes using logical, composable structures and resources, with minimal dependencies on external tools
 - **Extensibility** - leveraging non-SQL language capabilities and the wider API ecosystem to extend what is possible in BigQuery

-There are third party solutions to execute different parts of this solution (e.g. dbt for transformation, Airflow for orchestration etc.), however all of this can be achieved within BigQuery, without the need to learn, configure and manage multiple tools.
+There are third party solutions to manage different roles in (e.g. dbt for transformation and documentation, Airflow for orchestration, Dataflow for augmentation... etc!), however all of this can be achieved within BigQuery, without the need to learn, configure and manage multiple tools.

 ## Situation
 This is only possible due to the technical advancements in BigQuery, which have evolved it from a 'data warehouse' (i.e. place to store and retrieve data) to a 'data platform', if you know how to use it.